ColworxDev/IOSCustomPhotoGallery/README.md

 so i have created a very basic simpler version of MHVideoPhotoGallery that can be easily customizable view because i have create photogallery view from nib. so it can be easily customized.

+this project uses sdwebimage sdk

+plus it has additional feature --> while loading images it shows the progress of image downloaded :D in a circular progress view

 hoping this project would help others....

 here is sample line of code to present this gallery view